naturalis/barcode-constrained-phylogeny-backbone/doc/project-doc.md

 - API rate limiting and error handling for OpenToL requests
 - Handling cases where OpenToL lacks information for certain taxa
 - Managing computational efficiency and memory usage for trees with ~50,000 tips
-- Balancing information loss when pruning is necessary
+- Minimizing tip loss when pruning is necessary
+- Special handling for MRCA nodes and polyphyletic subtrees
 - Ensuring compatibility with the existing Bactria pipeline
 - Optimizing the transition between different computational tools (DendroPy, IQTree, RAxML)
 - Scaling to handle the full BOLD database with approximately 10M records
-- Properly handling MRCA nodes returned by OpenToL API

 ## Future Extensions
 - Parallelization of API requests and tree operations
 - Caching of OpenToL responses to improve efficiency
-- Alternative resolution strategies when OpenToL information is unavailable
-- Integration with additional phylogenetic resources beyond OpenToL
-- Development of specialized data structures for handling extremely large trees
+- Improved handling of polyphyletic groups in OpenToL data
+- Refinement of the weighted pruning strategy based on empirical results